 A violation of the vector-borne infectious disease control laws, D.C.
 Official Code § 8-2131.01 et seq., constitutes a civil infraction under the Department of Consumer and Regulatory Affairs Civil Infractions Act.
 Civil fines, penalties, and fees can be imposed pursuant to the Civil Infractions Act.
-Adjudication of any infraction is pursuant the Act as well.
+Adjudication of any infraction is pursuant the Civil Infractions Act as well.
 See Bernstein Management v.
 DC Rental Housing Commission, 92 A.2d 190 (D.C.
 2008).

 13.3 Rodent Abatement

-- “Harborage” means rodent infestation or providing food or nesting areas for rodents that can be identified by the presence of burrows, droppings, tracks, runways, gnawing, urine stains, odor, live or dead rodents, nests, or rodent-gnawed food.
+- “Harborage” is rodent infestation or providing food or nesting areas for rodents that can be identified by the presence of burrows, droppings, tracks, runways, gnawing, urine stains, odor, live or dead rodents, nests, or rodent-gnawed food.
 D.C.
 Official Code § 8-2103.01.